Binding corporate rules (BCR)

 Transfer of personal data outside the EEA can take place between various group of undertakings or enterprises.
 Companies can ensure appropriate safeguards for these data transfers by means of a BCR.
 The BCRs consists a set of rules on data protection principles and enforceable rights to meet appropriate safeguards for the transfers.
 These rules have to be legally binding.
 All parties within the group of companies have to adhere to them.

 The BCR have to meet the requirements of the General Data Protection Regulation (GDPR).
-A leading supervisory authorithy within the European data protection authorities has to approvethe BCR first.
-In the Netherlands, this is the Dutch Data Protection Authority (Dutch DPA).
+A leading supervisory authorithy within the European data protection authorities has to approve the BCR first.
+In the Netherlands, this is the Autoriteit Persoonsgegevens (AP), the Dutch data protection authority.
 Next, the European Data Protection Board (EDPB) will provide an Opinion on the BCR in accordance with Article 64 of the GDPR.

 Guidance for drawing up BCR